OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Upgrading Slurm
 ===============

-New Slurm_ updates are released about every 9 months.
+New Slurm_ updates are released about every 6 months (the interval was 9 months prior to 24.05).
 Follow the Upgrades_ instructions in the Slurm_Quick_Start_ page, see also presentations by Tim Wickberg in the Slurm_publications_ page.
 Pay attention to these statements:

-* You may upgrade at most by 2 major versions, see the Upgrades_ page:
+* You may upgrade at most by 3 major versions, see the Upgrades_ page:

   * Slurm daemons will support RPCs and state files from the **two previous major releases** (e.g. a version 23.11.x SlurmDBD will support slurmctld daemons and commands with a version of 23.11.x, 23.02.x or 22.05.x).